By ALICE NACHILEMBE

 Mr Mwale said Mr Tembo had earlier notified the police about his protests slated for 28th November, 2019.

 “He could not agree on an alternative date as officers were engaged to other duties on the said day.
 He chose to disregard Police guidance and went ahead with his protests without police presence.
-Police came to hear about the disturbance and the time officers rushed to the scene, suspects had already left,” he said.
+Police came to hear about the disturbance and by the time officers rushed to the scene, suspects had already left,” he said.

 Mr Mwala said Police have instituted investigations into the matter and calling upon Mr Tembo and any other persons to assist us with information of people they suspect to have attacked him so that they are brought to answer to the charges.